 RPI's nuclear engineering program is one of the programs in the U.S. that are qualified for DOE scholarships and fellowships.
 Scholarship recipients receive $7,500 toward the cost of their education.
 They are eligible to apply for the scholarship in subsequent years.
 Fellowship winners will receive $50,000 a year over the next three years to help pay for their graduate studies and research, plus $5,000 toward a summer internship.

-The Nuclear Engineering Program is proud to announce that we will award 7-14 students to receive 2017 NRC Nuclear Excellence Scholarship/Award.
-The scholarship will be $7000 toward recipients’ tuition in a two semester span ($3500 each semester).
+The Nuclear Engineering Program is proud to announce that we will award 8-12 students to receive 2020 NRC Nuclear Excellence Scholarship/Award.
+The scholarship will be $7000 toward recipients’ tuition in either Fall 2020 or Spring 2021 semester (the recipient will choose a semester to use, or split between two semesters).
 Previous recipients are welcome to apply again.
 The basic criteria for a possible recipient are:

-- 2. will graduate on or after May 2018 (co-terminal students who graduate then are fine), and
+- will graduate on or after December 2020, and